Unrolled Graph Neural Networks for Constrained Optimization: Introduction

 In this paper, we unroll the dynamics of dual ascent (DA) into two coupled graph neural networks (GNNs).
 The models aim to collaboratively find the saddle point of the Lagrangian function associated with a constrained problem.
 The primal GNN predicts a layerwise trajectory towards a stationary point of the Lagrangian for a given multiplier, while the dual GNN uses the primal predictions to ascend the dual function toward its optimum.
 We cast the training problem as a nested optimization problem, where the inner level trains the primal network over a joint distribution of constrained problems and Lagrangian multipliers, while the outer level trains the dual network.
 Crucially, the multiplier distribution required by the primal network training is not known \emph{a priori}, as it is induced by the multiplier trajectories generated by the forward pass of the dual network.
 Our nested formulation allows for alternating training steps to overcome this challenge.
 The dual network first generates multiplier trajectories to train the primal network, whose solutions are then used in the dual network updates.
 This procedure optimizes each network against the most recent outputs of the other until convergence.

-Departing from traditional unrolling literature, which wires a specific iterative algorithm into the architecture, we instead use standard GNNs to model the primal and dual iterates.
+Departing from traditional unrolling literature, which wires a specific iterative algorithm into the architecture, we instead use standard GNNs to model the primal and dual iterates to leverage their expressivity and permutation equivariance.
 GNNs are well suited to constrained problems, as variable-constraint relations can be naturally encoded in a graph adjacency matrix \cite{cappart2023combinatorial, gasse2019exact,chenrepresenting}.
-However, this design choice can further exacerbate the lack of monotonic descent often observed in hand-coded unrolled networks \cite{hadou2024Robust}.
+However, this design choice can further exacerbate the lack of monotonic descent often observed in unrolled networks.
+As reported in \cite{hadou2024Robust}, the lack of descent behavior makes the networks prone to perturbations and distribution shifts.
 To address this limitation, we impose monotonic descent and ascent constraints on the outputs of the primal and dual layers, respectively, during training.
-These descent constraints improve the final-layer performance and enhance out-of-distribution (OOD) generalization, as illustrated in our numerical experiments.
+These constraints encourage the models to learn the underlying DA dynamics rather than merely fitting the final solution, which improves the final-layer performance and enhances out-of-distribution (OOD) generalization, as demonstrated in our numerical experiments.

-In summary, the main contributions of this work are as follows. \begin{itemize} \item We design a pair of GNNs that interact at the layer level to solve the dual problem (Section~\ref{sec:architecture}). \item We formulate the training problem as a nested optimization problem with an alternating training scheme (Section~\ref{sec:training}). \item We impose descent and ascent constraints on the unrolled layers of the primal and dual networks, respectively, during training (Section~\ref{sec:training}). \item We empirically assess our approach on mixed-integer quadratic programs (MIQPs) with linear constraints (Section~\ref{sec:simulations}) \end{itemize}
+In summary, the main contributions of this work are as follows. \begin{itemize} \item We design a pair of GNNs that interact at the layer level to solve the dual problem (Section~\ref{sec:architecture}). \item We formulate the training problem as a nested optimization problem and impose descent and ascent constraints on the unrolled layers (Section~\ref{sec:training}). \item We empirically assess our approach on mixed-integer quadratic programs (MIQPs) with linear constraints (Section~\ref{sec:simulations}) \end{itemize}